• ROENFR

 c) unfavorable opinion according to the model provided in Annex no. 5 c) – Unfavorable opinion of the specialized committee.

-(3) The results of the committees` activities are not public, being able to be disseminated exclusively to the members of the committee that analyzed the project, as well as to the members of the Plenary.
+(3) The results of the activities of the committees are not public, being able to be disseminated exclusively to the members of the committee that analysed the project, as well as to the members of the Plenary.

 CHAPTER XII